mononobi/pyrin-admin/README.md

 * Delete records of different entities
 * List records of different entities with extensive filtering features
 * List related records to a parent record
+* Define custom actions which can be executed on the list page per each record

 ## Deployment